RafaFT/100-days-of-code/r1-log.md

  ### R1D18 - 2019/06/05
 * Fixed and created a couple of more tests for the classes TestGetNextDays and TestDailyThreeFieldIndicesExpander.
 * Actually wrote the methods of those tests, the _get_next_days() and _daily_three_field_indices_expander().

+### R1D19 - 2019/06/06
+* Worked a lot on the new method _ipca_from_15_indices_expander of the IndicesExpander class.
+It was a little harder than I anticipated, and I'm not entirely satisfied with my solution...
+I might come back to this method again later.